zubairahm3d/COAL-Cryptography/README.md

 Developed as the final project for a COAL course to explore Assembly programming and cryptography.
 It leverages the Irvine32 library and course concepts.

 ## License
 Licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
-Note: The Irvine32 library has separate licensing terms (typically educational use); ensure compliance when redistributing.